UNIVERSE-HPC/course-material/software_architecture_and_design/procedural/containers_cpp.md

   {"Edinburgh": 448850},
   {"Manchester": 430818}
 }

+populations.insert({"Oxford", 137343});

 for (const auto& [key, value] : m) {
   std::cout << '[' << key << "] = " << value << "; ";
 }
 std::cout << std::endl;

 const auto key = "Liverpool"s;
 std::cout << "The population of " << key << " is " << populations[key] << std::endl;
 ~~~

 ~~~
-[Edinburgh] = 448850; [Liverpool] = 467995; [Manchester] = 430818;
+[Edinburgh] = 448850; [Liverpool] = 467995; [Manchester] = 430818; [Oxford] = 137343;
 The population of Liverpool is 467995
 ~~~

+A set is similar to a map that only contains keys (no values).
+The C++
+implementation of a set is `std::set`.
+Each element of the set is unique (just
+like the keys in a map).

 ## General Rule

-Your programs will be faster and more readable if you use the appropriate container type for your data's meaning.
-For example, always use a set for lists which can't in principle contain the same data twice, always use a dictionary for anything which feels like a mapping from keys to values.
+Your programs will be faster and more readable if you use the appropriate
+container type for your data's meaning.
+For example, always use a set for lists
+which can't in principle contain the same data twice, always use a map
+for anything which feels like a mapping from keys to values, always use a list over
+a vector if you are constantly removing or adding elements from the middle of
+the container.